inodentry/bevy-cheatsheet/bevy-cheatsheet.md

 }
 ```

-*Note (v0.3)*: The parameter type is `mut cmd: Commands`, as in the example above.

-*Note (git)*: The parameter type has changed, you now have two options:

-* `cmd: &mut Commands`: access `Commands` directly, but prevents your system from running in parallel with other systems that need it.
-* `cmd: Arc<Mutex<Commands>>`: access `Commands` behind a `parking_lot::Mutex`.
-This allows your systems to run in parallel, but has gotchas:
+*Note*: Systems that take `&mut Commands` cannot be run in parallel.
+Alternatively, you can use `Arc<Mutex<Commands>>`, but it has gotchas:
 * You can cause a deadlock if you lock the mutex again in a system that already holds the lock.
 * `Commands` methods that operate on the current entity, like `with` and `current_entity`, break if you release the lock in-between the call to `spawn` and calling them. (bevyengine/bevy#795)

 ## Local Resources